 One of the many small changes in Windows 10 Fall Creators Update is that the operating system can now automatically reopen programs that were running before shutdown or restart.
-If you shut down Windows 10 with some apps open, some of them are relaunched at next startup, which is undesirable; to put it fairly, it can be annoying for many.
+If you shut down Windows 10 with some apps (e.g., Chrome browser, Microsoft Excel, Microsoft Word) open, some of them are relaunched at next startup, which is undesirable; to put it fairly, it can be annoying for many.
 How to disable this feature?

-Jason, a Support Engineer at Microsoft, posted the following info in the Microsoft community forum.
+A Support Engineer at Microsoft posted the following info at Microsoft Answers.

 This is actually a change in the core functionality of Windows in this development cycle.